Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 Homebrew has multiple levels of environment variable filtering which affects variables available to formulae.

-Firstly, the overall environment in which Homebrew runs is filtered to avoid environment contamination breaking from-source builds ([ref](https://github.com/Homebrew/brew/issues/932)).
+Firstly, the overall environment in which Homebrew runs is filtered to avoid environment contamination breaking from-source builds (https://github.com/Homebrew/brew/issues/932).
 In particular, this process filters all but the given whitelisted variables, but allows environment variables prefixed with `HOMEBREW_`.
-The specific implementation can be seen in the [`brew`](https://github.com/Homebrew/brew/blob/master/bin/brew) script.
+The specific implementation can be seen in [`bin/brew`](https://github.com/Homebrew/brew/blob/master/bin/brew).

-The second level of filtering removes sensitive environment variables (such as credentials like keys, passwords or tokens) to avoid malicious subprocesses obtaining them ([ref](https://github.com/Homebrew/brew/pull/2524)).
+The second level of filtering removes sensitive environment variables (such as credentials like keys, passwords or tokens) to avoid malicious subprocesses obtaining them (https://github.com/Homebrew/brew/pull/2524).
 This has the effect of preventing any such variables from reaching a formula's Ruby code as they are filtered before it is called.
-The specific implementation can be seen in the [`clear_sensitive_environment` method](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/extend/ENV.rb).
+The specific implementation can be seen in the [`ENV.clear_sensitive_environment!` method](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/extend/ENV.rb).

 In summary, environment variables used by a formula need to conform to these filtering rules in order to be available.